 \subsection{Individual Stability}

-Finally, we consider individual stability, which is a strengthening of CIS and the complementary (but logically incomparable) notion of CNS, where each agent in the welcoming (instead of abandoned) partition has the power to veto a single-agent deviation.
+As a last single-deviation stability concept, we consider individual stability, which is a strengthening of contractual individual stability and the complementary (but logically incomparable) notion of contractual Nash stability, where each agent in the welcoming (instead of abandoned) partition has the power to veto a single-agent deviation.
 Then, even for the combination of symmetry and severe utility restrictions, online algorithms fail to be able to compute IS partitions.
 Note that reasonable classes of games contain at least one negative and one positive utility value.
-Otherwise, the partition consisting of the grand coalition containing all agents or the partition consisting of singleton coalitions are stable.
+Otherwise, the partition consisting of the grand coalition containing all agents or the partition consisting of singleton coalitions is stable.
 By contrast, we show next that computing IS partitions becomes difficult when any positive and any negative utility is present.

-Compared to the proofs of \Cref{thm:CNSImpossible,thm:CISImpossible}, simply concatenating identical games with negative utilities in between can be problematic for some utility values.
+Compared to the proofs of \Cref{thm:CNSImpossible,thm:CISImpossible}, simply concatenating identical games by negative utilities can be problematic for some utility values.
 For instance, if the positive utility is sufficiently large compared to the negative utility (e.g., in AFGs), then the grand coalition is IS if each agent has a positive utility for some other agent.
 Instead, we prove the statement by considering one large random adversarial instance for deterministic algorithms and apply Yao's principle once again.